Cloud Game Development Solutions for Your Team

 The truth is on day one, cloud game development will cost you more than on-premises.
 On day 90, 120, and 365 it is a different story.
 For many studios, a normal traffic period uses just 10% of server space and bandwidth.
 It is only during builds and scheduled releases that the other 90% is required.
 So being able to scale can reduce long-term costs.

 It is also vital to consider how much time your teams are spending waiting around for files and builds.
-Because if your developers are sitting idle waiting for feedback, it will only cost your team more in the end.
+Because if your game developers are sitting idle waiting for feedback, cloud services will only cost your team more in the end.

-One of the biggest concerns for game dev studios when it comes to the cloud is security.
+One of the biggest concerns for game dev studios when it comes to a cloud platform is security.
 On-premises solutions historically have been easier to lock down.
 But when the world went remote, studios needed to weigh security and accessibility when it came to their teams.

 How Do You Build a Game in the Cloud?